-WordPress boilerplate with modern development tools, easier configuration, and an improved folder structure
+WordPress boilerplate with Composer, easier configuration, and an improved folder structure

 The organization of Bedrock is similar to putting WordPress in its own subdirectory but with some improvements, including renaming

 ├── composer.json ├── config │ ├── application.php # Primary wp-config │ └── environments │ ├── development.php │ ├── staging.php │ └── production.php ├── vendor # Composer dependencies └── web # Public document root ├── app # WordPress content dir │ ├── mu-plugins │ ├── plugins │ ├── themes │ └── uploads ├── wp-config.php ├── index.php └── wp # WordPress core

 Standard WordPress structure

 ├── index.php ├── license.txt ├── readme.html ├── wp-activate.php ├── wp-admin ├── wp-blog-header.php ├── wp-comments-post.php ├── wp-config-sample.php ├── wp-content │ ├── index.php │ ├── plugins │ └── themes ├── wp-cron.php ├── wp-includes ├── wp-links-opml.php ├── wp-load.php ├── wp-login.php ├── wp-mail.php ├── wp-settings.php ├── wp-signup.php ├── wp-trackback.php └── xmlrpc.php

 |WordPress coding standards1||❌||✅|

 |Composer for managing WordPress plugins and themes||✅||❌|

 |1.
 WordPress coding standards are not enforced by default, but can added if that is your preference|